adamkosinar/ft-takehome/README.md

 I used [axios](https://github.com/axios/axios) for making outgoing http calls.
 Axios is really powefull http client widely used across the web these days.
 In case you wanted me to build a http client from scratch I am more than happy to amend the solution, I just thought that would be out of scope for this assigment.

+I also used [tysiringe](https://github.com/microsoft/tsyringe) as dependency injection container as I am a big fan of SOLID principles.

 # The Solution

 I encapsulated the logic within a HttpClass that uses axios as a dependency, it handles the validation and parsing of responses.
 I did not like the idea of the all or none when one